 While not every project requires an eLearning course, we develop many because they’re extremely effective for corporate technical training.
 It’s a great solution for developing software simulations that help employees use and learn about new software in a safe environment.

-If you haven’t guessed yet, this is our favorite form of training, and judging by employee feedback, it is often theirs, too.
+If you haven’t guessed yet, this is our favorite form of training, and judging by employee feedback, it is often theirs as well.
 It’s quite convenient being able to start it when you want and also pause for a bit when you need to.
 It’s also more effective because of the control given to employees and its highly engaging format.

-Also, content can be condensed better because there’s often a better process for developing eLearning courses as long as an instructional designer is involved.
+Additionally, content can be condensed more effectively because there’s often a more streamlined process for developing eLearning courses, provided an instructional designer is involved.

 Not all training requires an eLearning course, though.
-There are many times when it’s overkill and wastes a lot of employee time.
+There are many instances when it’s overkill and wastes a significant amount of employee time.
 That’s why there are better options for some training requirements.

 Job Aids, Quick Reference Guides, and Contextual Help

 While job aids and quick reference guides have been around for some time, contextual help hasn’t.
-But they’re all performance support with the same goal: helping employees with their work while they’re doing the work.
+However, they all serve as performance support with the same goal: helping employees with their work while they’re doing it.
 Here’s what each of these training types is.

 They’re all classified as performance support in one way or another.

-• Job Aid: A short document, usually printed or a PDF, that helps employees accomplish a specific task rather than multiple tasks.
-If multiple tasks need to be done, multiple job aids are good to create on each distinct task unless they’re directly related.
+- Job Aid: A short document, usually printed or a PDF, that helps employees accomplish a specific task rather than multiple tasks.
+If multiple tasks need to be completed, creating multiple job aids for each distinct task is beneficial, unless they’re directly related.
 One such task might be to add alt text to an image in Microsoft Word.

-• Quick Reference Guide (QRG): This is similar to a job aid in that it’s a short and sometimes printable document.
+- Quick Reference Guide (QRG): This is similar to a job aid, as it’s a concise and sometimes printable document.
 It varies because it doesn’t necessarily cover how to perform a task.
-Rather, it might be a nice way to reference how something works or information you can reference to do your job better.
+Rather, it might be a nice way to reference how something works or provide information that can help you do your job better.
 It’s a cheat sheet, in a way.
 A good example is a QRG that gives you common shortcuts on the computer, which we have available in our portfolio.

-• Contextual Help: This is a new one but is rapidly gaining popularity.
-It could be an overlay in a mobile app that shows you how to use common functionality in an app, or it could be a little more in-depth.
-That is, it could be a full help center that is searchable and then has guides that walk users through specific tasks in the application.
-This is similar to a job aid but is interactive, and all the instructions are in the app.
+- Contextual Help: This is a new one, but it is rapidly gaining popularity.
+It could be an overlay in a mobile app that shows you how to use common app functionality, or it could be more in-depth.
+That is, it could be a comprehensive help center that is searchable and features guides that walk users through specific tasks within the application.
+This is similar to a job aid, but it is interactive, and all the instructions are available within the app.
 Most of these are implemented with a digital adoption platform (DAP).

-Last but not least is training videos.
+Last but not least are training videos.
 These are very popular for good reason, but they’re not great for all types of training.

 Training Videos

 Where do you go when you need to change the cabin air filter on your car?
-It used to be that you probably referred to the car user manual.
+It used to be that you probably referred to the car’s user manual.
 Not anymore!
-Now, YouTube or TikTok is the most popular place to head when you need to learn how to do something or need a visual walkthrough.
+Now, YouTube or TikTok are the most popular places to head when you need to learn how to do something or require a visual walkthrough.

 That’s why training videos are so popular.
 YouTube is full of videos that help you do specific tasks.
 Now, people also expect this same convenience at work.
-Like job aids, videos are best when they cover a specific short topic and walk you through that process.
+Like job aids, videos are most effective when they cover a specific, short topic and guide you through the process.

-Even though videos are popular, they’re not always the best way to train.
-One good reason for that is training videos are completely passive.
-You sit there and watch the video and do nothing.
+Although videos are popular, they’re not always the most effective way to train.
+One good reason for that is that training videos are completely passive.
+You sit there and watch the video, doing nothing.
 Sometimes you’re trying to do something while it’s playing (maybe a Photoshop tutorial), but that’s not the easiest thing to do.

 Also, training videos can’t allow you to practice in a simulated environment and do the work while learning.
 Training videos are amazing for specific tasks and helping employees in a pinch.
 When used properly, they’re an effective way to train conveniently and inexpensively for technology.